 Nutmeg’s top features

-How much you will pay in fees are tied to which investment style you choose, with the Socially Responsible portfolio proving to be a bit more expensive and the fixed allocation (where it is set up to perform without intervention) being the cheapest option.
+How much you will pay in fees is tied to which investment style you choose, with the Socially Responsible portfolio proving to be a bit more expensive and the fixed allocation (where it is set up to perform with minimal intervention) being the cheapest option.

 Another top feature is no exit fees.
 That’s right, no fees for moving or withdrawing your money.
 The lack of these means that you can be flexible with your investments and it won’t cost you a thing.

 The wealth manager has also harnessed the power of technology for investment purposes.
 So not only can you view your portfolio online, but the platform will also automatically reinvest your dividends and rebalance your portfolios when needed.

 Nutmeg’s fees depend on which investment style you choose.

 For the Fully Managed and Smart Alpha portfolios, expect to pay 0.75% up to £100k and 0.35% beyond.
 These also have an average investment fund cost of 0.19% and an average market spread fee of 0.07%.

 The most expensive option is the Socially Responsible portfolio, as the average investment fund cost increases to 0.31%.
 Otherwise it is 0.75% up to £100k and 0.35% beyond, plus an average market spread cost of 0.07%.

 If you are looking to keep costs low, then the Fixed Allocation portfolio has a fee of 0.45% up to £100k, 0.25% beyond.
 Plus the average investment cost drops to 0.17%, but the average market spread fee remains at 0.07%.
 However, the lower cost is the result of this type of portfolio being reviewed only once a year.